 Salivahan, son of Narvahan, King of Mewar, and 11th in descent to Bappa Rawal, migrated with part of the Gohil clan to Marwar in 973 A.D., leaving behind his son Shaktikumar with the rest of the clan in Chittor.
 The Gohils under King Salivahan settled at Juna Khergarh (present-day Bhalotra near Jodhpur), which they made their capital in Marwar, on the Luni River.

 The Gohils ruled Marwar for 20 generations till the early years of the 13th century.
 There is still a village there called ‘Gohilon ki Dhani’.
-They were displaced by the Rathores, who were driven out of Kannauj (in modern Uttar Pradesh) following the invasion of Muhammad Ghori and the establishment of the Slave dynasty in Delhi.
-In 1211, the Rathores founded the kingdom of Marwar, which later came to be known as Jodhpur.
-Thus for 238 years the Gohil Rajput clan had ruled Mewar as well as Marwar.
+Following the invasion of Muhammad Ghori and the establishment of the Slave dynasty in Delhi, the Rathores, who were driven out of Kannauj (in modern Uttar Pradesh).
+They travelled towards Bikaner and then headed for Marwar.
+The Gohil chief then was Maheshdasji.
+Clashes began with the Rathores, which escalated during the rule of his son Jhanjharsinh.
+During one such skirmish around the middle of the 13th century, Jhanjharsinh Gohil and the Rathore chief Siyaji got killed.
+The Rathores then began ruling Marwar, which later came to be known as Jodhpur.
+Thus for about 275 years the Gohil Rajput dynasty had ruled Mewar as well as Marwar.

-Under their chief Mohodas, the Gohil clan then marched back to Saurashtra after nearly five hundred years, to the court of the great Chalukya ruler Sidhraj Singh.
+Under their chief Sejakji, the Gohil clan then marched back to Saurashtra after more than five hundred years, to the court of the great Chalukya ruler Sidhraj Singh.
 They were granted a jagir in modern Gohilwar, thus becoming governors of the Chalukyas.

 The ‘Ruling Princes and Chiefs of India’ published by The Times of India in 1930 states that: “No single portion of the vast and vulnerable land of Ind is wrapt deeper in the fascinating glamour of immemorial legend, tradition and romance than is Kathiawar, the ancient territory of the Vallabhi kings.
 To Kathiawar journeyed the mighty Gohils, that historic Rajput tribe whose very name signifies ‘the strength of the earth’, centuries before Norman William fought Saxon Harold at Senlac.
 Originally, as it would seem, vassals of the Vallabhi kings, the Gohils, by degrees conquered the greater portion of Kathiawar, until they permanently rooted themselves in the soil of Saurashtra.
 They were fighters ever, these men – warriors to the bone and marrow.
 Sejakji – Ranoji – Mokhdaji – what memories of raid and foray, of pitched battle, of fierce siege do these names not recall!
 It was Mokhdaji, it may be remembered, who took Gogha from its Mohamedan defenders and made of Perim a royal capital.
 Mighty in physical stature as he was in deeds of derring do, he died fighting against Muhammad Tughlaq on Gogha soil, leaving behind him a name never to be forgotten in the annals of Saurashtra.”